 - high fever

-- avoiding foods that appear to trigger diarrhea
+- Do not feed them foods that seem to trigger diarrhea.

-- washing your hands often—especially after each diaper change—to avoid spreading bacteria in the home
+- Wash your hands often — especially after each diaper change — to avoid spreading bacteria in the home.

-- diarrhea is severe (more than eight stools in eight hours)
+- severe diarrhea (more than eight stools in eight hours)

 - abdominal pain or cramping